-Last week, UK radio station Gold pulled the 1969 global chart topper ‘Melting Pot’ after a listener complained it was offensive.
+Last year, UK radio station Gold pulled the 1969 global chart topper rock song ‘Melting Pot’ after a listener complained it was offensive.

 The song, by English multi-racial band Blue Mink fronted by African American singer Madeleine Bell, was a call for racial harmony.

 It went: ‘Take a pinch of white man / Wrap him up in black skin/ Add a touch of blue blood / And a little bitty bit of Red Indian boy / Oh, curly Latin kinkies / Mixed with yellow Chinkees/ If you lump it all together / And you got a recipe for a get along scene.”